RankJay/Mystic/README.md

   2) String-related Functionality
   3) Data Structures Functionality
 ### Mathimatical Funtionality
-This underlying architecture of this entire module lies in interpreting and generating the mathematical function based on input-output that is provided by user.
+The underlying architecture of this entire module lies in interpreting and generating the mathematical function based on input-output that is provided by user.
 By following certain set of protocols as input, user can easily get the desired mathematical function.
 1) Basic Arithmetic Opserations: Addition, Substraction, Multiplication and Division
 2) Power raise to N
 3) Nth Root